-The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
-In reality, the home buying process starts with your finances.
-Saving your money for a down payment is great, but if you lack an acceptable credit score to reinforce it, you could end up renting for another couple of years in Austin, Texas until your FICO score is acceptable.
+Choosing a lender isn't the first step in becoming a homeowner.
+In reality, the home buying process begins and ends with your finances.
+Putting back your money for a down payment is great, but if you don't have a strong credit score to reinforce it, you could find yourself renting for another couple of years in Austin, Texas until you improve your score.

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you pull your credit report, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+When you pull your credit report, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-Because of this, you have three scores, one for each bureau.
+You have a credit score with all three of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of someone having a superior credit score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+You'll still get approved for a loan with a lower score, but the interest accumulated over time could be more than double that of someone having a near perfect FICO score.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+You want a stronger score, but how do you get it?
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+You'll improve your credit score by using these tips:

-- Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+- Ensure that your credit history is correct.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the most of your debt transferred to a single card.
+But, you steer clear of having one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the majority of your debt taking up the balance a single card.

-- Store cards and gas cards.
-For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You must always beware of keeping a large balance for too long because these types of cards traditionally have a surprising interest rate.
+- Department store cards and gas station cards.
+For those who have no credit or below average credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
+You must always avoid charging a large balance for more than a couple of months because these types of cards more than likely have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+But, be sure to pay them off in one or two payments.

-Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of IREAF, LLC, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Issac W. Harper Real Estate Broker/Realtor©, the loan process can be a stress-free experience so you, too, can become a homeowner.